NicoDAO/lerobot/README.md

 Project is running on Zybo card from digilent, with Pmod extensions.
 The core of the system is a Zynq 7000 from xilinx.
 I use Yocto to generate the linux minimal core, with gcc, gdb and ssh.
-The bitstream of the FPGA part is used to drive the 2 DC motor and the ultrasound sensor.
+The bitstream of the FPGA part is used to drive the 2 DC motor, the ultrasound sensorand the gyroscope sensor.